valentjn/vscode-ltex/pages/docs/commands.md

 Clears all LTeX diagnostics.

+## `LTeX: Show status information`

+Shows information about the current status of LTeX in the `LTeX Language Client` output panel.

+Information about ltex-ls is only included if ltex-ls is running and not checking a document.

 ## `LTeX: Report bug in LTeX`

 Shows a message box with a link to instructions on how to report bugs in LTeX and a button to copy a bug report.